 Cut to Dick on a phone at a phone carousel at the airport.
 The light of the airport shows his suit as gray instead of taupe, and his shirt more a rust red.
 He wears a beige overcoat and a blue scarf.
 A wine red knit cap rests on his briefcase with his address book and change.
 Beyond him we see people milling.

-We have a sub-story going on behind him of an individual at the airport looking through their blue bags, then clothing, for whatever they are missing (a ticket? wallet?) calls to mind how many times in The Shining an object or piece of furniture is suddenly missing, sometimes to return and sometimes never seen again.
-It also reminds of Jack having just walked off with the transistors.
+We have a sub-story going on behind him of an individual looking through their blue bags, then clothing, searching for something.
+This calls to mind how many times in The Shining an object or piece of furniture is suddenly missing, sometimes to return and sometimes never seen again.

-As Dick speaks, a couple of police officers or security stand nearby while the man searches a case for whatever is missing.
+As Dick speaks, a couple of police officers or security stand nearby while the man continues to search through his case.
 A man and woman in a dark jacket with a light print pass by and pause in the frame behind Dick.

 DICK: Hi, Larry, this is Dick.
 Dick Halloran.